ehhdyyy/UniversityDatabase/README.md

 # University Database
-Java + JDBC demo with PostgreSQL
+Java + JDBC demo with PostgreSQL.
+This is a university database management system designed for university administrators to register students into the database.
+This system supports courses, course sections, student indexing, student enrollments, and student grade records for courses.

 ## Tech Stack
 - Gradle 9.2+ (via wrapper)